ScriptRaccoon/portfolio-website/src/data/posts/google-apps-script-setup.md

 ---
 title: Google script development with TypeScript and bundling
 published: 2024-06-30
-updated:
+updated: 2024-07-04
-description: A nice setup for a Google Apps Script project
+description: A setup for developing Google scripts with all the good stuff
 ---

 ## Introduction

 Google Apps Script is a powerful platform which makes it easy to automate and connect several Google services like Gmail, Google Drive, Google Forms, etc. with JavaScript.
 Triggers can execute scripts on a time-based schedule or events like form submissions.
-Consult the [documentation](https://www.google.com/script/start/) for more.
+Consult the [documentation](https://www.google.com/script/start/) for more information.

 In this blog post, I will explain how to set up a Google Apps Script project with TypeScript support, multiple files, and bundling in your editor of choice.

 ## Issues with Google's editor

 The usual way of coding a Google script is via the editor on [script.google.com](https://script.google.com).
+Here, click on "New Project" and start coding in Google's editor.
 This editor is easy to use and offers many of the features we want, but it has some drawbacks as well.

-1. There is no TypeScript support, which is [bad](/blog/typescriptlove).
+1. There is no TypeScript support, which is kind of [bad](/blog/typescriptlove).
-2. You can write types with JSDocs and get autocompletion from it.
-Also, Google's classes like DocumentApp, etc. are properly documented and typed with JSDocs.
-However, there is no way to tell if there is a type error.
-Also, not every type construction is possible in JSDocs.
+2. You can write [types with JSDocs](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) and get autocompletion from it.
+Also, Google's classes like `DocumentApp`, etc. are properly documented and typed with JSDocs.
+However, there is no way to tell if there is a type error, the JSDocs don't have proper syntax highlighting, and not every type construction is possible in JSDocs.
 3. To modularize the code, several files are possible.
-When you define a constant in, say, `config.gs` as `const answer = 42`, you can also just use it in, say, `main.gs`, without ever importing it.
+When you define the constant `const answer = 42` in a file `config.gs`, you can just use it another file `main.gs`.
 Google itself writes [here](https://developers.google.com/apps-script/guides/import-export#features_and_limitations) that "All of the server files are loaded into the same global namespace".
 The issue, however, is that there are no _explicit_ import/export statements in the code you see.
 In fact, you are not allowed to use import/export in a Google script.
 4. This makes the code also more error-prone, since your editor will not tell you that something like `console.log(answr)` is wrong.
 It will error only during runtime.
 5. There is no version control with Git.
 6. There is no automatic formatting of the code.
 For example, when you are in team semicolon, you might forget to add some semicolons in the code, and the editor will not tell you, let alone just add them for you.
 You also need to fix the indentation manually, which sucks.